 - Spelling and grammar checker: Reverso

-- Image resizer: WinSoftMagic.
+- Image resizer: WinSoftMagic

 To increase your sign-up rate, offer something in exchange for their information.
 It can be a discount code, a voucher or an industry report.
-This way you take control of the conversation and every time your name pops up in an inbox, it’s more likely that the email will be opened because some sort of benefit is expected.
+This way, you take control of the conversation and every time your company name pops up in an inbox, it’s more likely that the email will be opened because some sort of benefit is expected.

 Tip: don’t offer your promise on the immediate page after the sign-up page.
 The email should contain the benefit.
 It’s also a good way to check that the email address they’ve given you works.

 Research shows that segmented emails outperform emails that have been circulated to an entire database.
 Why?
 Because they are sending content out that is specific to their customers’ interests.